Say what? Travelling in places where you don’t speak the language

 June 27, 2017

-Current estimates are that there are over 6,500 different spoken languages of the world.
+Current estimates are that there are over 6,500 different spoken languages in the world.
 And while English is one of the three most-spoken languages – behind Chinese and Spanish – only 27.5% of countries have English as an official language.
 If you want to see some of the world’s most thrilling sites, venturing into parts of the planet where you won’t understand a word is essential.
 Travelling in a place where you don’t understand the language can be daunting, but there are plenty of ways to prepare to make sure that your trip runs as smoothly as possible.

 Take a short language course